arockianirmal26/CreditCardTransactionsDataEngineeringProject/README.md

 # Conclusion
 This project turned out pretty well than I expected.
 I understood the basics of the AWS Infrastructure and its services like S3, RDS, Kinesis, API Gateway, Lambda functions, Redshift, EC2, Quicksight, Athena etc., very well.
 I can now confidently work on AWS data projects.

+# Medium Blog Posts
+In this [medium blog post](https://arockianirmal26.medium.com/data-engineering-project-aws-stream-and-batch-processing-pipelines-for-credit-card-transactions-81ea8369e280), I consolidated all the blog posts on which I documented each and every part of this project in detail.

 # Follow Me On
 LinkedIn: https://www.linkedin.com/in/arockianirmal/